 4. Dineen, T. (1996).
 Manufacturing Victims: What the psychology industry is doing to people.
 Robert Davies.

 To be accredited to practice as a human givens practitioner you need to complete the Human Givens Diploma to Practitioner Assessment Level – what we call Part 3.
-You can read more about this by clicking here.

 Yes.
 Every course that makes up Part 1 of the Diploma has a set of accompanying notes, which complement the training.